Scottie Pippen: Portland Trail Blazers (1999–2003)

 In the 2000–01 NBA season, Pippen played 64 games, starting in 60 of them.
 He was forced to miss 18 games due to tendinitis in his right elbow, which was his shooting arm.
 Pippen started being bothered by minor injuries during December but still managed to play.
 His right arm stiffened after a game with the Boston Celtics on January 8.
 He missed the next six games, and after a two-point performance in a loss to the Sacramento Kings on January 20, the injury again became too painful for him.
 He had the elbow examined by several doctors before going into surgery.
 After undergoing a procedure to remove a bone fragment in his right elbow, he made his return on February 22 against the Utah Jazz and played for the remainder of the season.
 Pippen finished the season with averages of 11.3 points per game, 4.6 assists and 5.2 rebounds per game.
 The Trail Blazers finished the season with a 50–32 record, fourth in the Pacific Division and seventh in the Western Conference.
 They were swept in the first round of the playoffs by the returning and eventual repeat champions, the Los Angeles Lakers.

-Pippen played for two more seasons in Portland: the Trail Blazers made the playoffs both years, but were eliminated in the first round each time, in another sweep to the Lakers and in a tough 7-game series to the Mavericks, respectively.
+Pippen played for two more seasons in Portland: the Trail Blazers made the playoffs both years, but were eliminated in the first round each time, in another sweep to the Lakers and in a 7-game series to the Mavericks, respectively.
 On February 3, 2003, by then 37 years old, Pippen willed the Trail Blazers to a win over the Orlando Magic with 25 points, 17 rebounds, and 7 assists.